nenanen/coding_exercises/README.md

 #### How to Run
 Compile and execute the `QuestionTest.java` tests to validate the solution.

+To showcase the TDD approach, each test function has its own commit in this PR https://github.com/nenanen/coding_exercises/pull/1.
+In follow-up commits to the main branch, some additional tests/comments where places.

 ## Exercise 3: Dependency Graph
 A Java library for processing JSON-based package dependencies and constructing a full dependency graph.